mindspore-ai/docs/tutorials/source_en/beginner/train.md

 ### Optimizer

 Model optimization is the process of adjusting the model parameters at each training step to reduce model error, and MindSpore offers several implementations of optimization algorithms called Optimizers.
-The optimizer internally defines the parameter optimization process of the model (i.e., how the gradient is updated to the model parameters), and all optimization logic is encapsulated in the optimizer object.
+The optimizer internally defines the parameter optimization process of the model (i.e., how the gradient is used to update the model parameters), and all optimization logic is encapsulated in the optimizer object.
 Here, we use the SGD (Stochastic Gradient Descent) optimizer.

 We obtain the trainable parameters of the model via the `model.trainable_params()` method and pass in the learning rate hyperparameter to initialize the optimizer.